-- To set-up experiments taking into consideration elements of experimental design.
+- To design experiments taking into consideration elements of experimental design.

-- To independently design a strategy for analyzing the data, both qualitatively and quantitatively, using modern tool in reproducible research.
+- To independently design a strategy for analyzing the data both qualitatively and quantitatively.

-- Reflect on some of the normative issues concerning the statistical analysis of complex study designs.
+- Reflect on some of the normative issues concerning the statistical analysis of complex systems.

 Mode of instruction

 Lectures, tutorials and assignment.
-Some lectures must be prepared by the students with the use of web lectures and tutorials which might dependent on the Master specialisation followed.
+Some lectures must be prepared by the students with the use of web lectures and tutorials.

 Written exam and an assignment.

 Lectures, screen casts, assignments and course blog will be available on Blackboard

 Set of chapters from the Springer-link library will be published on blackboard.
 These chapters can be downloaded for free.

 Via Usis en enroll in Blackboard